jsonzilla/UTL/docs/module_json.md

 };

 // Parse JSON from struct,
-// this also doubles as a cheaty way of stringifying structs for debugging std::cout << json::from_struct(task_list).to_string();
+// this also doubles as a way of stringifying structs for debugging std::cout << json::from_struct(task_list).to_string();
 ```